J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 - bam2fastq (https://github.com/jts/bam2fastq)
 - seqkit (https://github.com/shenwei356/seqkit)
 #### Other Variables:
-- raw_pacbio_reads: Full path to the PACBIO CCS reads file (BAM Format)
+- raw_pacbio_reads: Full path to the PACBIO CCS reads file (BAM Format).
+Data available on the NCBI: SRRXXXXXX
-- pacbio_primers: Full path to a file with the adapter sequences of the PACBIO CCS readss (FASTA Format)
+- pacbio_primers: Full path to a file with the adapter sequences of the PACBIO CCS readss in FASTA Format.
+File: Pacbio_adapters.fasta

 ### 5) CLEAN_ILLUMINA_READS
 Setting this variable to TRUE will remove adapter sequences and low quality bases from the paired end Illumina reads using trimmomatic (SLIDINGWINDOW:5:20 MINLEN:25)